chromiecraft/chromiecraft/README.md

 ### Report

 If you find a bug yourself, you can report it directly to the AC issue tracker.
-You can copy-paste [this template](https://raw.githubusercontent.com/chromiecraft/chromiecraft/main/issue_template.md) and simply [paste it here](https://github.com/azerothcore/azerothcore-wotlk/issues/new?template=).
+You can:

+- take the AzerothCore version (commit hash) of ChromieCraft by copy-pasting the URL of the last commit of [this repo](https://github.com/chromiecraft/azerothcore-wotlk)
+- take all the other ChromieCraft system info from [this file](https://raw.githubusercontent.com/chromiecraft/chromiecraft/main/.github/CC_SERVER_INFO.md).

 ### Links